Heat Stress in the Workplace

 It is important to know the signs of heat stress and the proper first aid treatment.
 The signs of heat stress are often overlooked by the victim, who at first may be confused or unable to concentrate, followed by more severe symptoms, including fainting or collapse.
 If heat stress symptoms occur, move the employee to a cool, shaded area, give him or her water, and immediately contact the supervisor.

 Some employees are more likely to have heat disorders than others.
-Younger employees and those more physically fit are often less likely to have problems.
 Employees with heart, lung, or kidney disease, diabetes, and those on medications are more likely to experience heat stress problems.
 Diet pills, sedatives, tranquilizers, caffeinated drinks, and excessive alcohol consumption can all exacerbate heat stress effects.

 It often takes two to three weeks for employees to become acclimated to a hot environment.
 This acclimation can subsequently be lost in only a few days away from the heat.
 Thus employees should be more cautious about heat stress after coming back from a vacation, when beginning a new job, or during the season’s first heat wave.
 In short, precautions should be taken anytime temperatures are elevated (approaching 90 degrees F) and the job is physically demanding.